CodesInTheShell/sk_nb_predict_attrition/README.md

 The code also sampled how saving and loading of model and labelencoders so that it can be use for future prediction without the need of re-training the model.

+This project is a great reference for developing a new categorical classification with sklearn.

 ## Requirements
-pip install pandas
+pip install pandas<br/>
-pip install numpy
+pip install numpy<br/>
-pip install scipy
+pip install scipy<br/>
-pip install scikit-learn
+pip install scikit-learn<br/>